 Scorecard schema

-A scorecard is the structured output of anc check <binary> --output json.
+A scorecard is the structured output of anc audit <binary> --output json.
 The site reads scorecards under

 scorecards/ and renders them at